 Bloom Into You is a great coming-of-age story, especially if you're looking for LGBTQ+ anime!

-Kimi ni Todoke is the story of Sawako Kuronuma, who is teased due to her resemblance to the infamous, creepy character of Sadako from The Ring.
+Kimi ni Todoke is the story of Sawako Kuronuma, who is teased due to her resemblance to Sadako, the infamous creepy character from The Ring.

 Because of this, her classmates think that she's frightening or mean, even though her sweet, mild manners suggest the exact opposite.